Harlestone Village Institute

 It dates back to 1924 and the brick and timber framed building is privately managed and maintained by a village committee.

 We have a full music and alcohol licence and we are completely flexible on bar arrangements.
-You can supply, sell or give away the alcohol or we can stock the bar and serve or sell it for an hourly fee.
-All music and alcohol consumption must stop by 23:45.
-This usually means last drinks at 23:15 and last dance at 23:30.
-The 23:45 cut-off point is strightly enforced.
+You can supply the alcohol or we can stock the bar and serve or sell it for an hourly fee.
+All music and alcohol consumption must stop by 23:00.
+This usually means last drinks at 22:45 and last dance at 22:50.
+The 23:00 cut-off point is strightly enforced.
+Mobile reception in the area is poor and taxis should be pre-booked for 23:15.

 Harlestone Village Institute Fund Raising

-The hall is available at all times for hire, whether for a one-off function, regular block bookings, social functions or weddings.
+The hall is available at all times for hire, whether for a one-off function, regular block bookings, social functions or parties.

 The hall has its own car park and we can usually arrange overflow parking in an adjacent field for larger events.